Find Affordable College Courses

 Chicago, IL

-North Park University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree health and medical administrative services programs.
-North Park is a small private not-for-profit school located in the city of Chicago.
+With a ranking of #9, North Park University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
+North Park is a small private not-for-profit school located in the large city of Chicago.

 Women make up 84% of the health and medical administrative services majors at the school.